Terraform Best Practices: The 24 Practices You Should Adopt

 #7Use the Self VariableUse ‘self’ variable when you don’t know the value of a variable before deploying an infrastructure.

-#8Use ModulesIn order to save a lot of coding time, always use modules.
+#8Use ModulesAlways use modules to save a lot of coding time.
 There’s no need to reinvent the wheel.

 #10Manage Terraform State on a Remote StorageWhen working on a project that isn’t limited to your personal use, it’s always recommended to use Terraform backends to save the state file in a shared remote store.